 Orchestre de Paris

-The Orchestre de Paris, the Philharmonie’s main resident ensemble, is revealing the Grande salle Pierre Boulez full acoustic potential, bringing audiences the very best of symphonic music.
+Now at the heart of Philharmonie’s artistic project, the Orchestre de Paris is revealing the Grande salle Pierre Boulez full acoustic potential, bringing audiences the very best of symphonic music.

 L’Orchestre de Paris est soutenu par le ministère de la Culture et la Ville de Paris, depuis sa création.
 Eurogroup Consulting, mécène principal, soutient la saison symphonique de l’Orchestre de Paris.
 Les activités pour jeune public bénéficient du soutien de la Caisse d’épargne d’Île-de-France.
 L’Orchestre de Paris bénéficie du soutien de nombreux mécènes, notamment du Cercle de l’Orchestre de Paris, de la Fondation du Cercle de l’Orchestre de Paris, de Groupe Fiminco, Natixis, SCOR et la Fondation RATP.